woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 ### Introduction

 End-to-end tests are powered by Playwright.
-The test site is spinned up using `wp-env` (recommended), but we will continue to support `e2e-environment` in the meantime.
+The test site is spun up using `wp-env` (recommended), but we will continue to support `e2e-environment` in the meantime.

 **Running tests for the first time:**